 When Liberals and Conservatives debate family policy, for example, the issue is often framed in terms of how many “Ozzie and Harriet” families are left in America […] Liberals seem to think that unless they can prove that “Leave it to Beaver” family is on an irreversible slide toward extinction, they cannot justify introducing new family definitions and social policies.
 [And] Conservatives believe that if they can demonstrate the traditional family is alive and well, although endangered by policies that reward two-earner families and single parents, they can pass measures to revive the seeming placidity and prosperity of the 1950’s associated, in many people’s minds, with the relative stability of Marriage, Gender Roles, and family life in that decade; if the 1950’s family existed today, both sides seem to assume, we would not have the contemporary social dilemmas that cause such debate.

 As Snopes entry on the subject of The Good Wife’s Guide writes, however, there is a minute truth to the list despite its fictitiousness- and as Stephanie Coontz notes, there has indeed been a rise of traditional families that mimic the model common in the 1950’s.
 And yet despite having origins in some minuscule truth, The Good Wife’s Guide isn’t truth.
-In fact, our best guess is that it’s no older than the 90’s.
+In fact, our best guess is that it’s no older than the 90’s- hardly a true Vintage piece at all.
 More than that, it directly contradicts the majority evidence we have about what real life was like in the 1950’s for real Housewives.